rubenerd/rubenerd.com/content/post/2016/we-dont-need-australian-state-taxes.markdown

 Australian Prime Minister Malcolm Turnbull has proposed lowering federal taxes, and allowing the states to collect their own income tax for the first time since the 1940s.
 [ABC News has the details].

-Normally this wouldn't be a topic for *Rubénerd*!
+Normally this wouldn't be a topic for *Rubenerd*!
 But there are two quick reasons why I think this is a bad idea.

 1. For a country with the population of Australia, states are useless.
 If we want to reduce the "blame game" between states, abolish them.
 I propose everyone repatriating back into New South Wales; though I'd be more than happy to rename this to Australia, and having Victoria's Daniel Andrews take the reins.